dajiaji/i-d-cose-cose-key-jwk-hpke-kem/README.md

-# JSON Web Key and COSE Key Representation for HPKE Key Encapsulation Mechanisms
+# COSE Key and JSON Web Key Representation for Key Encapsulation Mechanism (KEM) of Hybrid Public Key Encryption (HPKE)

 This is the working area for the individual Internet-Draft, "JSON Web Key and COSE key Representation for HPKE Key Encapsulation Mechanisms".